-The Medicare B Update! is published monthly by First Coast Service Options, Inc. (FCSO) Provider Outreach and Education Division, to provide timely and useful information to Medicare Part B providers in Connecticut and Florida.
+The Medicare A Bulletin is published monthly by First Coast Service Options, Inc. Provider Outreach and Education division, to provide timely and useful information to Medicare Part A providers in Florida.

-Questions concerning this publication or its contents may be faxed to 1-904-361-0723.
+Questions concerning this publication or its contents may be faxed to:

+Medicare Publications 1-904-361-0723

-CPT codes, descriptors, and other data only are copyright© 2007 American Medical Association (or such other date of publication of CPT).
+CPT five-digit codes, descriptions, and other data only are copyright 2007 by American Medical Association (or such other date of publication of CPT).
 All Rights Reserved.
-Applicable FARS/ DFARS apply.
-No fee schedules, basic units, relative values, or related listings are included in CPT.
+Applicable FARS/DFARS apply.
+No fee schedules, basic units, relative values or related listings are included in CPT.
 AMA does not directly or indirectly practice medicine or dispense medical services.
 AMA assumes no liability for data contained or not contained herein.

-ICD-9-CM codes and their descriptions used in this publication are copyright © 2007 under the Uniform Copyright Convention.
+ICD-9-CM codes and their descriptions used in this publication are copyright© 2007 under the Uniform Copyright Convention.
 All rights reserved.